Soro82/hangman/README.md

 ### Get User's Name

 * Ask the user to enter their name.
-* Inform the user if they enter and invalid entry.
+* Inform the user if they enter an invalid entry.

 ![Get User's Name Screeshot](documentation/screenshots/username_validation.png)